JoshJokes/JoshJokes.github.io/CONTRIBUTING.md

 # To Contritube:
+ ##### First of all make sure Hugo is installed on your machine.
+       hugo version
+ ##### If not installed then see [this](https://gohugo.io/getting-started/installing), if you are using linux then it might already be available in your package manager, so you can install it from there.
+Eg: sudo pacman -S hugo (For arch).
  #### Step0: Make a new branch with your username and checkout that.
       git branch yourUserName
       git checkout yourUserName